mruizh/gti-yasdi-iot/README.md

 # gti-yasdi-iot
-SMA yasdi protocol to IOT and Influxdb
+Using SMA YASDI protocol to IOT and Influxdb